samartzidis/magicstick/docs/README.md

 ### Physical Key Remapping

-magicstick.io supports the remapping of a physical key via keymap rules.
+magicstick supports the remapping of a physical key via keymap rules.
 For instance, for swapping the blue and red circled keys,

 ![](20230928220051.png)